coalfire/test-aws/README.rst

         assert "0.0.0.0/0" not in actual["cidrs"]

-Run `pytest`.
+Run ``pytest``.

 philosophy and alternatives
 ---------------------------

-The philosophy of `test-aws` is:
+``test-aws`` has some guiding principals:

 * test deployed resources, not the deploy code.
 * make broad assertions about the state of your infrastructure - for instance:

-  - nothing has 22 open from the world.
+   * nothing has 22 open from the world.
-  - web instances only allow 443 in.
+   * web instances only allow 443 in.

 * test in production.

-  - It's not that we are *not* going to test before we go to prod.
+   * It's not that we are *not* going to test before we go to prod.
-  - It is that we are going to *continue* testing once we reach prod.
+   * It is that we are going to *continue* testing once we reach prod.

 * use existing testing tools (in this case pytest and Python) rather than having new tools specific to Infrastructure-as-Code.
 * this tool is only one of many for testing Infrastructure-as-Code.
+* we dont' think other Infrastructure-as-Code philosphies are wrong, but these are what ``test-aws`` is trying to accomplish.

 Some other tools you might consider are: